Tell me about a time when you had to learn something new within a short deadline.

-Hiring managers want to hear that you willing to put in the effort required to learn new skills, even when it may seem difficult.
+The interviewer wants to know that you can learn new skills, under pressure.
+Hiring managers want to hear that you are willing to put in the effort required to learn new skills, even when it may seem difficult.

-Think about times when your company implemented new software, or when a new procedure was being introduced.
-Perhaps your employer has asked you to attend a workshop at the last minute or you had to study for a policy exam.
+Think about times when your company implemented new software, or when you learned a new procedure.
+Perhaps your employer has asked you to attend a workshop at the last minute, or you had to study for a policy exam.
 These make great examples!
-Discuss how you diligently studied related materials, attended a training seminar, or bought a book to help you learn the new material.
+Discuss how you diligently studied related materials, attended a training seminar, or bought a book to help you learn the new content.

-Keep in mind, this is another great opportunity to express that you accept workplace changes with ease.
+Keep in mind; this is another excellent opportunity to express that you accept workplace changes with ease.

-"When I was new to my last job I was unfamiliar with their hospital record keeping system.
-After a few days of on the job training, I was able to maintain the hospital record keeping system but I still wasn't happy with my fluency.
+"In my most recent role, I was unfamiliar with their hospital record keeping system.
+After a few days of on the job training, I was able to maintain the hospital record keeping system, but I still wasn't happy with my fluency.
 I found tutorials online and spent evenings training myself to a deeper level of knowledge.
 It was nice to dive in, learn the system well, and have that sense of accomplishment early on in my role."

 Retail answer example

-"I was called up to be an assistant manager in a new department with basically two days' notice.
-While it was super exciting, it was an entirely unfamiliar department: from the employees to the merchandise, it was all brand new.
-I obviously took the bull by the horns and got to business learning everything I could about their past inventory, what sells well, and the dynamics of their team, so that I could be as effective as possible right out the gate.
-However, I also recognized that I would be most effective if I were to be open about not knowing things and seek out the guidance of the current staff, which proved to not only help educate me, but also earn their respect as well.
+"I was promoted to assistant manager in a new department with basically two days' notice.
+While it was super exciting, it was an entirely unfamiliar department.
+From the employees to the merchandise, it was all brand new.
+I took the bull by the horns and got to business learning everything I could about their past inventory, what sells well, and the dynamics of their team, so that I could be as efficient as possible right out the gate.
+However, I also recognized that I would be most useful if I were to be open about not knowing things and seek out the guidance of the current staff.
+This approach proved to not only educate me but also to earn their respect.
 By leading with an eager and humble heart and mind, I got down to business and up to speed within a week."

 Teacher answer example

-"There are always moments of learning on the fly in teaching.
-One instance that stands out in particular is regarding a new student with some severe special needs, who had parents asking that he be mainstreamed for Spanish.
+"There are always moments of learning on the fly, as a teacher.
+One instance that stands out, in particular, is regarding a new student with severe special needs whose parents asked that he be mainstreamed for Spanish.
 I needed to learn literally overnight how to best include this student in my classroom without missing a beat teaching him, or the other students.
 He had certain triggers that I needed to learn and avoid, and I wanted him to be successful.
-I read his IEP cover to cover, spoke with his aide, classroom teacher, and parents in order to better understand him and the situation.
+I read his IEP cover to cover, spoke with his aide, classroom teacher, and parents to better understand him and his situation.
 The next day, he stayed for Spanish and had a huge grin on his face and clapped throughout the lesson.
-It was so fun and rewarding to see -- even the other students loved that he stayed for Spanish and clearly enjoyed the lesson, too."
+It was so fun and rewarding to see.
+He connected well with the curriculum and the other students."